Home Policy CBI free to probe in Rajasthan, doesn’t require any consent

 First cabinet meeting of Bhajan Lal Sharma on January 18

-CBI will no longer need nod from government to conduct any raid or investigation in Rajasthan.
-The chief minister restored the general consent for CBI to probe cases in the state.
+CBI will no longer need nod from state government to conduct any raid or investigation in Rajasthan.
+The chief Bhajan Lal Sharma restored the general consent for CBI to probe cases in the state.

 With this CBI will not require any formal permission from state government to investigate any case.
 Within a month into power chief minister Bhajan Lal Sharma restored the consent which was suspended for more than three years.